 Many LED lights are not equipped with optics designed to distribute light uniformly.
 Measuring the output of lights at a single point can produce false information about its actual output.
 Therefore, it is advisable to measure light intensity at many points of an illuminated area.

-Since you are evaluating grow lights and light spectrum on plants, you want to make sure that the lighting manufacturers you are working with are knowledgeable on horticultural lighting and can provide you adequate information about light output, efficacy, spectral quality and uniformity in units that are relevant for plants.
+Since you are evaluating grow lights and light spectrum on plants, you want to make sure that the lighting manufacturers you are working with are knowledgeable on horticultural grow lighting and can provide you adequate information about light output, efficacy, spectral quality, and uniformity in units that are relevant for plants.
 You can find Heliospectra’s light characteristics and metrics listed on our product specification sheets.

 The metrics we have discussed above focus on photons output but not light quality and efficiency of plant production.
 It is important that you also consider the light requirements or light needs of your specific crop.
 You want your lamps to deliver photons that are efficiently absorbed by your plants and enable them to grow well and achieve your desired quality.
-Our next article will provide an in-depth explanation of growth efficacy.

 Contact us by filling out the form below and let us help you choose the best LED grow lights for your facility!

 Get in touch with us!

 From custom light planning, to tailored quotes, and everything in between,

 our team of horticulture experts are always ready to assist.